Giovannibriglia/myYoloV5/README.md

 The system identifies the billboards placed inside the race track and returns an estimate of the relative distance between the rover and the recognized object.

-The map of the race track will be known a few weeks before the start of the race; exploiting this aspect, it is possible to cross the data obtained through the algorithm (which are a good estimate), those of the map (known and precise) and those obtained through the odometry system already designed by the team, to obtain a precise and effective location .
+The map of the race track will be known a few weeks before the start of the race; exploiting this aspect, it is possible to cross the data obtained through the algorithm (which are a good estimate), those of the map (known and precise) and those obtained through the odometry system already designed by the team, to obtain a precise and effective location.

+HOW TO USE IN GOOGLE COLAB:
+- System needs a csv file with coordinates of boxes, so you can use "makesense.ai" --> object detection --> upload images --> label name: from 0 to 15, using label 0 for box, where number box not identifiable --> export annotation --> csv file --> saving name = coord.csv;
+- Every images used in previous step must be insert in a zipfile --> input_data.zip;
+- Run "SETUP" section;
+- Upload out of folders csv file, zip file, custom_data.yaml (in this repository);
+- Upload in yolov5, my_detect.py;
+- Initialize the parameters;
+- Run every section.